wmcadigital/wmn-design-system/src/www/pages/patterns/banner/index.njk.md

 <h3>When not to use it?</h3>

-- On pages where the mode of travel is not operated by West Midlands Network, such as E-scooters
+- On pages where the mode of travel is not operated by Transport for West Midlands, such as E-scooters

 <h3>How it works</h3>

 - The image container width will expand if users are viewing the page with a browser width higher than 1280px.
 - The image within the container will zoom to fill the size of the image container.
 - The image will be hidden on mobile devices.
 Our previous research found mobile users do not see the value of images on mobile pages.
-- The image, modal icon and the West Midlands Network logo variant will change for each travel mode landing page.
+- The image, modal icon and the Transport for West Midlands logo variant will change for each travel mode landing page.

 {% endmarkdown %}